How To Get Free Therapy In Canada For Mental Health Support

 Connecting with mental health professionals, whether through a local clinic, an online platform, a helpline, or another source, can promote mental health and make a meaningful difference.
 Canadians have some options when it comes to receiving free access to or low-cost options for support.
 In addition to the free resources and related links listed online by the Canadian Mental Health Association, lower-cost options like online therapy through a platform such as BetterHelp could be useful as well to those who need mental health support.

-How much does it cost to see a therapist in Canada?
+Can you see a therapist for free in Canada?

 - Previous Article